Rufai5/simple-_shell/README.md

 ALX Simple Shell Team Project
 This is an ALX collaboration project on Shell.
 Our shell shall be called hsh

-Project was completed by MASUD LAWAL DILA & RUFAI ALIYU MUHAMMED using C language
+Project was completed by MASUD L DILA & RUFAI ALIYU MUHAMMED using C language
 Shell
 Betty linter